Moduli of cubic surfaces and their anticanonical divisors: Preliminaries in singularity theory

 \section{Preliminaries in singularity theory}

-We recall the admissible singularities in normal cubic surfaces (see also \cite[Section 9.2.2]{CAG}). \begin{prop}[{(\cite{classificationcubics} )}] Let $X$ be an irreducible and reduced cubic surface and $p \in X$ be an isolated singular point.
-Then, the singularity at $p$ is either a singularity of type $\boldsymbol{A}_k$, $\boldsymbol{D}_k$ with $ k \leq 5$, ${\boldsymbol{E}}_6$, or a simple elliptic singularity of type $\widetilde{\boldsymbol{E}}_6$. \end{prop}
+We recall the admissible singularities in normal cubic surfaces. \begin{proposition}[{\cite{classificationcubics}}] Let $X$ be an irreducible and reduced cubic surface and $p \in X$ be an isolated singular point.
+Then, the singularity at $p$ is either a Du val singularity (of type $\boldsymbol{A}_k$, $\boldsymbol{D}_k$ with $ k \leq 5$ or ${\boldsymbol{E}}_6$), or a cone over a smooth elliptic curve (i.e. a simple elliptic singularity of type $\widetilde{\boldsymbol{E}}_6$). \end{proposition}

-\begin{defn}[{(\cite[p.88]{arnoldinvetiones})}] A class of singularities $T_2$ is adjacent to a class $T_1$, and one writes $T_1 \gets T_2$ if every germ of $f \in T_2$ can be locally deformed into a germ in $T_1$ by an arbitrary small deformation.
-We say that the singularity $T_2$ is \emph{worse} than $T_1$; or that $T_2$ is a \emph{degeneration} of $T_1$. \end{defn} The degenerations of the isolated singularities that appear in a cubic surface (or in their anticanonical divisors, which are plane cubic curves) are described in Figure \ref{fig:adj} (for details see \cite[p.
+\begin{definition}[{\cite[p.88]{arnoldinvetiones}}] A class of singularities $T_2$ is adjacent to a class $T_1$, and one writes $T_1 \gets T_2$ if every germ of $f \in T_2$ can be locally deformed into a germ in $T_1$ by an arbitrary small deformation.
+We say that the singularity $T_2$ is \emph{worse} than $T_1$; or that $T_2$ is a \emph{degeneration} of $T_1$. \end{definition} The degenerations of the isolated singularities that appear in a cubic surface (or in their anticanonical divisors, which are plane cubic curves) are described in Figure \ref{fig:adj} (for details see \cite[p.
 88]{arnoldinvetiones} and \cite[\S 13]{ArnoldLong}).